b-mcintyre/the_fly_guys/Journal.md

 1) fit a regression to the within group between individuals
 2) fit a regression to the among groups

-- Will this be the same predictors for both levels of the model?
+- Will this be the same predictors for both levels of the model = no at the second level the predictors are the models' that were created for each of the predictors
-- What are my predictors for this model? fixed = mutant allelle random = DGRP line & replicate block
+- What are my predictors for this model = DGRP line, mutant allele, and Replicate blocks

-- any more that I can think of? will these be different at different levels?
+- question then becomes what models do I fit at the 1st levels to bring up to the second level (how do I fit these models how does that make sense??)

 >>>>>>> 11afad4bbc6a005fb41b1b49d67afe76485f6bda